Calculate golden mean

 When spatial planning, it may be useful to first start with a room’s ‘ideal’ proportions, before adjusting it to suit the various project’s requirements.
 One example of how this could be used is in healthcare where the schedule of accommodation is critical.

-In this workflow, an architectural column family is created which represents a ‘real’ Revit room.
-It contains various instance parameters including the width and length.
+In this workflow, an architectural column family is created, which represents a ‘real’ Revit room.
+It contains various instance parameters, including the width and length.
 This allows users to easily flex the family without the fear of the room ‘breaking’ due to a missing wall.
-Hence, it is a quick and dirty spatial planning tool before we proceed to substituting these families for real Revit rooms and walls.
+Hence, it is a quick and dirty spatial planning tool before substituting these families for real Revit rooms and walls.
 The family also contains the briefed area and actual area for instant visual feedback.